videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/layout-and-grid-management.md

 ### Quality of Participant's Video

-When there are large number of participants present on the screen, it is best to consume them in lower resolutions.
-For this, we recommend calling the `setQuality` method on the participants present in the grid with dyanmic values based on the number of participants on the screen.
+When dealing with a large number of participants on the screen, it is advisable to consume their video streams at lower resolutions.
+To achieve this, we recommend using the `setQuality` method on the participants displayed in the grid, adjusting the values dynamically based on the number of participants visible on the screen.

-Here is the recommended video quality:
+The recommended video quality settings are as follows:

-1. Participants less than 3: `setQuality("high")`
+1. For fewer than 3 participants: `setQuality("high")`
-2. Participants between 4 to 6: `setQuality("med")`
+2. For 4 to 6 participants: `setQuality("med")`
-3. Participants greater than 6: `setQuality("low")`
+3. For more than 6 participants: `setQuality("low")`

 ![grid-quality](/img/grid-quality.png)